 The author’s only book (so far), Pricing Money: A Beginner’s Guide to Money, Bonds, Futures and Swaps, was published by Wiley in 2001.
 Of this, Chapter 1: Money Markets and the Table of Contents are also published at jdawiseman.com.
 Pricing Money is available from Amazon.co.uk, Amazon.com, Amazon.fr, and other bookshops: cite ISBN 978-0-471-48700-5.

 The author is British and lives in London.
-He is married to Mrs MaryAnne Wiseman, née Shiozawa, a chiropractor formerly practising in Manhattan.
+He is married to Mrs MaryAnne Wiseman, née Shiozawa, a chiropractor formerly practising in Manhattan, and now practising in Streatham.
 They have three children, Sophia, Maximilian, and Anastasia, born in 2006, 2009, and 2011.

 A co-author and I are attempting to make a list of every vintage port ever made (‘declared’), starting from the beginning in the late eighteeth century.
 Alas, official pre-World War II and nineteenth-century records are incomplete, so we are also looking at other sources.
 It might be that some readers of jdawiseman.com possess (copies of) cellar books, menus, wine-merchant lists or invoices, diaries, correspondence, or other papers mentioning particular vintage ports.
 Please, if that’s you, contact me.
 We promise to handle archives gently.